 Chewy Molasses Cookies

-Preheat oven to 350.
+- Preheat oven to 350F°.
 In a medium bowl, combine flour, baking soda, cinnamon, nutmeg and salt.
 Set aside.
 Measure 1/4 cup sugar into a small bowl and set aside.

-Prior to measuring out your molasses spray the measuring spoon with baking spray.
+- Prior to measuring out your molasses spray the measuring spoon with baking spray.
 This will help the molasses to slide out easy and not need to be scraped out of the spoon.
-Do this with any super sticky ingredients, for any recipe really.
 Add molasses to bowl, mix until just combined.